dmccan/yada-wiki/readme.txt

 There is now a sidebar widget so that you can include the TOC or a category list of wiki articles.
 It is a multi-instance widget so you can have more than one version of the widget active at a time.

-* Can I use the sidebar widget with Page Builder plugins?
+* Does Yada Wiki work with Page Builder plugins?

-The sidebar widget works well in regular widget areas, but does not work when embedded using Page Builder plugins.
+Most page builders allow you to enter shortcodes and the Yada Wiki shortcodes should work.
+If the shortcodes do not work then let me know and I'll take a look.
+The sidebar widget works well in regular widget areas, but may not work when embedded using page builders (except for Beaver Builder - see below).

+The plugin has been tested and updated to work with Beaver Builder.
+By default Beaver Builder does not show 3rd party buttons in the Text Editor module, but you can enter the shortcodes manually.
+The sidebar widget works with the Beaver Builder widget module.

 * Can I nest shortcodes or include multiple TOC Category shortcodes on the same page?